-This is book four in the post-apocalyptic series by Pfeffer about life on earth after the moon has been knocked from its orbit.
+This is the fourth book in the post-apocalyptic series by Pfeffer about life on earth after the moon has been knocked from its orbit.
 I had thought the series was a trilogy, and maybe it originally was, but now there is this fourth book to fill us in on what happened to the survivors of the previous books.

 I enjoyed the first book, Life As We Knew it (see my review here), but I wasn’t as much of a fan of the next two (The Dead & The Gone and This World We Live In).
 This newest one appealed to me the least.